 What Causes Freckles?

-Blame your genes and the sun.
-UV radiation triggers melanin production, and in some people, that means freckles.
-The more sun, the more spots.
+Curses your genes, and the sun.
+UV lights induce melanin formation, and on some individuals, that is freckles.
+The sunnier the more spots.

 Can You Really Get Rid of Freckles?